flow-mn/flow/CONTRIBUTING.md

 6. Ensure your code doesn't have any linter warnings, errors (Your editor will tell you, or you can run `flutter analyze`)
 7. Submit a PR to `main` branch
+8. If your feature involves UI changes, add a short video demonstrating the implement change/feature

 ## Translating